Seahawks DB Marquise Blair suffers ‘significant’ knee injury in loss to Saints

 Eskridge may return off IR this week

-Rookie receiver Dee Eskridge is eligible to return to practice this week off IR, and Schneider indicated during his pregame radio show that that may happen.
+Rookie receiver Dee Eskridge is eligible to return to practice this week off IR, and GM John Schneider indicated during his pregame radio show that that may happen.

 Eskridge has not played since the opener at Indianapolis with a concussion.

-Schneider said Eskridge was in Florida “seeing a (concussion) expert and is expected to be back with the team on Wednesday.
+Schneider said Eskridge was in Florida seeing a concussion expert and is expected to be back with the team on Wednesday.

 “He had a really rough concussion there.
 It’s been a little bit of a journey for him.”